 When creating a corporate identity for a company you need to capture its core values – in just a few lines of text or a graphic depiction.
-To achieve this, I think it is really important to first understand the company, and then think about how it can be visualized in a way that even people that do not know the company will get a sense about it.
-This does not necessarily need to include an understanding about their product, it is more about getting a sense of the company.
+To achieve this, I think it is really important to first understand the company, and then think about how it can be visualized in a way that even people that do not know the company will get a sense of it.
+This does not necessarily need to include an understanding of their product, it is more about getting a sense of the company.

 It is about various functions.
-One thing is distinction, making the company clearly identifiable.
+One thing is the distinction, making the company clearly identifiable.
 For some brands, e.g. Coca Cola an important aspect is to make the consumer identify their drink (a product) on a shelf full of drinks… For a bank (service provider) there is a very different kind of demand for visual identity...
 It really depends on the industry.
 My experience is that if you sell products you have a much greater outward focus and if you are a service provider the focus is more inwards.
 But it is hard to say, I do not think there is a universal answer to this, there are a lot of things you need to combine.
-In the end you need to make trade-offs, because it is really about finding the right balance.
+In the end, you need to make trade-offs because it is really about finding the right balance.

 What is the difference between designing a corporate identity for a major company and a smaller business?

 Big companies with popular products need to appeal to a much broader audience, so you need to think more universal than if you design for a small company that has a more specific target group.
-There you get to be a bit more nerdy.
+There you get to be a bit nerdier.
 That is actually the only difference.
 Because there should not be any difference in how much care you take or how much time you spend or how good the quality should be.

 You have created the corporate identity for Nightnurse Images, how did that process go down?

-The process itself was mainly thinking about the three founders [Christopher, Christoph and Lutz]; how they are each very different and bring their own strength to the company.
+The process itself was mainly thinking about the three founders [Christopher, Christoph, and Lutz]; how they are each very different and bring their own strength to the company.
 And how that kind of creates a new common identity that is the company.
 And of course, what they do; thinking about how to turn an idea into a visualization, often in 3D.
-So, I was sort of combining these two things and that was how I came up with the logo type.
+So, I was sort of combining these two things and that was how I came up with the logotype.

-The three bars represents the three founders and they are arranged in a certain way so it creates the “N” [for Nightnurse Images] ).
+The three bars represent the three founders and they are arranged in a certain way so it creates the “N” [for Nightnurse Images] ).
 Additionally, it plays with perspective, which is related to the visualization of space.